mesalock-linux/packages/README.md

   - `core-testing`: new core packages or new version for trying and testing
   - `community-testing`: new community packages or new version for trying and testing

+Basically, `core` packages are essential packages to bootstrap the system and have the basic function. `community` packages are other nice-to-have packages written in Rust/Go.
+And `core-testing` and `community-testing` will aggressively use latest version or newer version code for testing.

 ## Contributing

 A package consist of a `BUILD` script and related files and patches.
 It is very